openstack/openstack-manuals/doc/admin-guide-cloud/source/blockstorage_backup_disks.rst

       takes to complete the calculation is directly proportional to the size of the file.

-      For files larger than around 4 to 6 GB, and depending on your CPU, the process might take a long time.
+      Depending on your CPU, the process might take a long time for files larger than around 4 to 6 GB.

 #.
 After work cleaning